 These terms and conditions govern the provision of any Products by Inmarsat to Customer, unless Inmarsat has entered into a separate, written agreement with Customer for the provision of a Product, in which case such separate, written agreement shall supersede these terms and conditions in respect of the relevant Product(s).

-“Agreement” means this Master Supply Agreement, including the General Terms and Conditions, schedules, Product Data Sheets, and any Inmarsat order forms accepted by Inmarsat, in each case as amended from time to time in accordance with Clause 14.1.
+"Agreement" means this Master Supply Agreement, including the General Terms and Conditions, schedules, Inmarsat Policies, Product Data Sheets, and any Inmarsat order forms accepted by Inmarsat, in each case as amended from time to time.

 "Business Day" means a day other than a Saturday or Sunday or public holiday in England.

 "Charges" means the charges payable by Customer to Inmarsat pursuant to this Agreement.